 If you wish to visit the QMHA prior to applying for a residency, please contact:

 Selection criteria for the Residency in Anaesthesia

-Along with the attributes and qualifications required it is also desirable if you have:
+Along with the attributes and qualifications required it is necessary you have:

-- Completed a 1-1.5 years of rotating internship or a 1-1.5 years of internship in anaesthesia or small/large animal medicine/surgery, or having 1-1.5 years of equivalent clinical experience validated by the ECVAA Credentials and Education Committee Provide evidence of commitment to growth and development of the field of anaesthesia and analgesia.
+- Completed a 1-1.5 years of rotating internship, or having 1-1.5 years of equivalent clinical experience validated by the ECVAA Credentials and Education Committee Provide evidence of commitment to growth and development of the field of anaesthesia and analgesia.

 For general information about the programme see: Comparative Residencies

 How to apply